 When teams have a left-handed pitcher on their roster, they are at an advantage.
 In fact, scouts will actually take a closer look at lefty-handed pitchers.
 Why?
 You may ask.
 The reasons might surprise you.

 Because most pitchers in the MLB are right-handed, most batters are not used to left-handed pitchers.
+This is similar to opponents in school or college-level basketball.
 Changing up the position that a pitcher throws can make things difficult for batters, tricking their brain and making them swing when they should hold back.

 The fact that most players don’t have much experience batting against a left-handed pitcher makes them a good tool to have when the score is tight and it’s the other team’s turn to bat.